chriskilding/XPTouchBar/docs/README.md

 1. Start X-Plane and load a new flight.
 2. Start XPTouchBar.
 (Configure it if necessary.)
 3. Begin your flight.
-4. During flight you may need to click into X-Plane to perform certain operations (e.g. show the map).
+4. During flight you may need to click into X-Plane to perform certain operations.
 When you're done, click on XPTouchBar again (or Cmd-Tab to it) to make the Touch Bar controls reappear.

 ## Configuration